eatekha/MyFinance-Frontend/README.md

-# MyFinance-Frontend
+# MyFinance-Homepage
- Frontend for MyFinanceApp
+ Homepage for MyFinanceApp